Indian Spiced Potatoes

-These quick Indian spiced potatoes have got to be the quickest Indian dish you can ever make!!
+These quick Indian spiced potatoes have to be the quickest Indian dish you can make!
 Simple, easy, and effortless.
-It's ready in 20 minutes or less.
-This very versatile dish can be served on its own or as a side dish pairing with a delicious main course.
+It’s ready in 20 minutes or less.
+You can serve this versatile dish on its own or as a side, pairing well with a delicious main course.

 Ingredients and substitutes